Poulpes/onboarding/README.md

 Using an email client or the Gmail interface, is up to you !
 Instructions to set up your client can be found [here](https://support.google.com/mail/answer/7126229?visit_id=636734694420902249-1983367045&rd=1).

 #### Drive
 With your *@poulpe.co*  account you'll have access to our Team Work Drive.
-Each project has its own Drive Folder account with:
+Each project has its own Drive Folder account with Input Data (requirements, mockup, etc.).

-- Input Data: client requirements, maquette UI/UX
+If you need to create materials *(other than code !)* such as explanatory notes
 - Created
 #### Calendar